Day Trip to Lugano and the Swiss Miniature from Lucerne

 We had done enough scenic routes, both on boats and trains, so we skipped this scenic train and settled for the regular train journey, which takes about 2 to 2.5 hours to reach from Lucerne.

-It has the wondrous Lake Lugano, the iconic mountain peak Monte San Salvatore, cathedrals and beautiful churches and the insanely cute, Swiss Miniature Park.
+Lugano has the wondrous Lake Lugano, the iconic mountain peak Monte San Salvatore, cathedrals and beautiful churches and the Swiss Miniature Park, of course, which was the highlight of our day trip.
 One can walk along the lake promenade, enjoying the views of the peaks across the shore.

 We planned to start our day trip with a visit to the Swiss Miniature.